bneeland3/Group-6-Metagenomic-Pipeline/README.md

         git clone git@github.com:bneeland3/Group-6-Metagenomic-Pipeline.git

 # Usage:
 1. Ensure you have conda or mamba installed on your computer.
 If using mamba (faster), ensure all instances of "conda" below are replaced by "mamba" when utilizing.
+If you are unsure if either is initialized please run:

+        conda init (or)
+        mamba init
 2. Setup metagenomic pipeline environment by running the following from your main directory:

         conda env create -f env/quality.yaml
         conda activate quality
     2.i.
 If you are using mamba, there is a possibility you may run into an error with the initialization after running the first line from step 2.
-Please run the following:
+Please run the following if that occurs:

          mamba init
    2.ii.
 After running this line, please close out of the current terminal and open a new instance.
 Then you can run:

          mamba activate quality

-4. Data Download
+3. Data Download

    **i.
 Option 1:** Using provided data:
 If you are planning on using the provided data as a demo run, please either make sure the test example samples exist within your workspace in doc/data: